Caltex vs. PNOC Shipping

 Key Excerpts

-- "PSTC cannot accept the benefits without assuming the obligations under the same Agreement.
-PSTC cannot repudiate its commitment to assume the obligations after taking over the assets for that will amount to defrauding the creditors of LUSTEVECO."
+- "PSTC cannot accept the benefits without assuming the obligations under the same Agreement."

 - "The acquisition by the assignee of all or substantially all of the assets of the assignor necessarily includes the assumption of the assignor’s liabilities, unless the creditors who did not consent to the transfer choose to rescind the transfer on the ground of fraud."

-- "To allow an assignor to transfer all its business, properties and assets without the consent of its creditors and without requiring the assignee to assume the assignor's obligations will defraud the creditors.
-The assignment will place the assignor's assets beyond the reach of its creditors."
+- "To allow an assignor to transfer all its business, properties and assets without the consent of its creditors and without requiring the assignee to assume the assignor’s obligations will defraud the creditors."

-- "As an exception, parties who have not taken part in a contract may show that they have a real interest affected by its performance or annulment.
-In other words, those who are not principally or subsidiarily obligated in a contract, in which they had no intervention, may show their detriment that could result from it."
+- "As an exception, parties who have not taken part in a contract may show that they have a real interest affected by its performance or annulment."

 Precedents Cited

 - Oria v.
-McMicking — Cited for the enumeration of badges of fraud relevant to determining whether the transfer of assets was fraudulent.
+McMicking, 21 Phil.
+243 (1912) — Cited for the seven badges of fraud to determine fraudulent conveyances.

 - Rivera v.
-Litam & Company, Inc. — Cited for the principle that acquisition of substantially all assets necessarily includes assumption of liabilities.
+Litam & Company, Inc., 4 SCRA 1072 (1962) — Cited to support the principle that acquisition of substantially all assets necessarily includes assumption of liabilities.

 - China Banking Corp. v.
-Court of Appeals — Cited in relation to fraud on creditors and rescissible contracts.
+Court of Appeals, 384 Phil.
+116 (2000) — Cited regarding protection of creditors from fraudulent contracts.

 - Oco v.
-Limbaring — Cited as controlling precedent for the exception to the privity rule regarding real parties in interest, allowing non-parties to sue when they have a real interest affected by the contract.
+Limbaring, G.R.
+No. 161298, January 31, 2006 — Cited for the exception allowing non-parties to sue when they demonstrate real interest affected by contract performance.

 Provisions

 - Section 40, Batas Pambansa Blg.
-68 (Corporation Code) — Governs the sale or other disposition of all or substantially all corporate assets and the requirement that such transfer not prejudice creditors.
+68 (Corporation Code of the Philippines) — Governs sale or disposition of all or substantially all corporate assets; mandates that such transfers must not prejudice creditors.

-- Article 1291, Civil Code — Defines novation including substitution of the person of the debtor.
+- Article 1291, Civil Code — Modes of modifying obligations, including substitution of the debtor.